 • Filtering is not supported.

-Retry policies not being supported are the most problematic, because in case of an exception we would get stuck in an infinite redelivery loop (for the Pub/Sub subscriber).
-We’ll tackle that later on.
+Retry policies not being supported being the most problematic, because in case of an exception we would get stuck in an infinite redelivery loop (for Pub/Sub subscriber).
+We’ll handle that later on.

 All the basics (installation, running, etc.) are pretty well explained in the official documentation.
 I’d like to focus on the ease of use aspect.